Poetry in the Primary Classroom

 Interested in getting involved?

-We are currently recruiting Year 5 teachers from primary schools in the London boroughs of Lewisham, Enfield, Haringey and Lambeth.
+We are currently recruiting Year 4 and Year 5 teachers from primary schools in the London boroughs of Lewisham, Enfield, Haringey and Lambeth.
 Two teachers from each school are required for the school to be eligible.
 If you are interested in participating in the CPDL programme, please register your interest.